snowman-repos/book/project_managers/README.md

 Perform deployments automatically with deployment scripts, continuous delivery services, or similar techniques Conduct load and performance tests at regular intervals, including before public launch

-Tim Kadlec is a big proponent of automating your build process:

-I’ve been hammering that home to every client I’ve had this year.
-It’s amazing how many companies don’t really have a formal build/deployment process in place.
-So many issues on the web (performance, accessibility, etc.) can be greatly improved just by having a layer of automation involved.

-For example, graphic editing software spits out ridiculously bloated images.
-Very frequently, that’s what ends up getting put on a site.
-If you have a build process, you can have the compression automated and start seeing immediate gains for no effort.
-On a recent project, they were able to shave around 1.5MB from their site weight simply by automating compression.

 Once you have your code in source control, some of that automation can be made easier.
 Brian Suda writes:

 We have a few bash scripts that run on git commit: they compile the less, jslint and remove white-space, basically the 3 Cs, Compress, Concatenate, Combine.
 This is now part of our workflow without even realising it.

-One great way to get started with a build process is to use a tool like Grunt, and a great way to get started with Grunt is to read Chris Coyier’s Grunt for People Who Think Things Like Grunt are Weird and Hard.

-Tim reinforces:

-Issues like [image compression] — or simple accessibility issues like alt tags on images — should never be able to hit a live server.
-If you can detect it, you can automate it.
-And if you can automate it, you can free up time for designers and developers to focus on more challenging — and interesting — problems.

 A clear call to arms to tighten up and formalise development and deployment practices.
 The less that has to be done manually or is susceptible to change, the less that can go wrong when a site is built and deployed.
 Any procedures that are automated are no longer dependant on a single person’s knowledge, making it easier to build your team or just cope when someone important is out of the office or leaves.

-The value of testing with real devices is something Ruth John appreciates.
-She wrote:

-I still have my own small device lab at home, even though I work permanently for a well-established company (which has a LOT of devices at its disposal) – it just means I can get a good overview of how things are looking during development.

-device lab?